ch-tung/Catalan_MC/README.md

 # Catalan_MC

 A Python-based project focused on generating Worm-Like Chain (WLC) model trajectories for the study of polymer physics, specifically in the context of the lattice Monte Carlo simulations.
-This project utilizes numerical methods and spherical harmonics to simulate and analyze the behavior of polymer chains under various conditions.

 ## Features